 5. Not Taking Pictures

 If you took pictures at the scene of the accident, hold on to them as they can be important evidence if you need to pursue a case.
-Also, take pictures of your car before it is fixed, of your injuries, the roadway (if safe to do so) and anything else related to the accident.
+Take pictures of your car before it is fixed, of your injuries, of the roadway (if safe to do so) and anything else related to the accident.
+If your body was bruised, cut or burnt, get pictures as soon as possible.
+You do not need a fancy camera or a professional photographer at the outset.
+Just take pictures with your phone before things change.
+Pictures speak a thousand words.
+Remember to jot down the date that any pictures were taken and who took them.
+Save the pictures to your computer’s hard drive so that you are not scrolling through your phone years later looking for them.

 What to do if you made any of the above mistakes after your car accident